-Based on the analysis conducted, the following recommendations are provided to build a robust and defensible business case for CTI investment:
+Based on this analysis, five considerations support a robust and defensible business case for CTI investment.

-\begin{itemize} \item \textbf{Start Measuring Early and Iterate:} Do not wait for the CTI program to be fully mature before beginning to measure its impact.
-Establish baseline metrics for key indicators (e.g., MTTD, false positive rate) before implementing new CTI capabilities.
-Starting with simple, low-effort metrics and evolving to more sophisticated, high-value metrics over time.
-This iterative approach allows for the demonstration of continuous improvement \cite{SANSCtiMetricsChallenges}.
+\emph{Early measurement and iteration.} Organizations should not wait for a CTI program to mature before measuring its impact.
+Baseline metrics for key indicators (e.g., MTTD and false-positive rate) should be captured before new capabilities are deployed, starting with simple, low-effort measures and evolving toward more sophisticated ones.
+This iterative approach demonstrates continuous improvement \cite{SANSCtiMetricsChallenges}.

-\item \textbf{Mandate Automation and Integration:} In the current threat landscape, manual CTI processes are unsustainable and will deliver a poor ROI, mainly due to the excessive noise and quantity of data.
-Investment in a Threat Intelligence Platform (TIP) or a similar platform capability that can automate the collection, processing, and contextualization of intelligence is essential.
-The ability to automatically correlate external threat data with internal telemetry is the primary mechanism for overcoming data overload and generating prioritized, actionable intelligence \cite{SANSCtiMetricsChallenges}.
+\emph{Automation and integration.} Manual CTI processes are unsustainable and deliver poor ROI given the volume and noise of modern data.
+A Threat Intelligence Platform, or a comparable capability that automates the collection, processing, and contextualization of intelligence, is essential: automatically correlating external threat data with internal telemetry is the primary mechanism for overcoming data overload and producing prioritized, actionable intelligence \cite{SANSCtiMetricsChallenges}.

+\emph{Complete investment boundary.} The business case must include every incremental downstream cost required to produce the claimed mitigation, even when another team owns the expenditure.
+Detection engineering, EDR/SIEM/SOAR changes, integration and automation work, control redesign, maintenance, and internal labor therefore belong in $\mathrm{TCO}_{\text{CTI}}$ whenever they are absent from the baseline.
+Crediting their benefits while excluding their costs creates an incomplete counterfactual and overstates ROI.

-\item \textbf{Communicate in the Language of the Audience:} A single ROI report developed at just one communication level is usually not the best option.
-The findings must be tailored and communicated differently to different stakeholders \cite{SANSCtiMetricsChallenges}.
-Given the breadth and variety of the metrics discussed, ranging from technical indicators to strategic outcomes, a single, comprehensive report risks overwhelming some stakeholders while under-informing others.
-Instead, it is often more effective to produce multiple targeted summaries, each aligning with the specific interests, expertise, and decision-making responsibilities.
+\emph{Audience-specific communication.} Findings should be tailored to each stakeholder \cite{SANSCtiMetricsChallenges}.
+Because the metrics span technical indicators to strategic outcomes, a single comprehensive report risks overwhelming some readers while under-informing others; multiple targeted summaries, each aligned with its audience's interests and responsibilities, are usually more effective.